ChrisToxiadis/DataBaseProject/README.md

-This project was done by [dim-tri] (https://github.com/dim-tri), [vaggos542] (https://github.com/vaggos542) and me.
+This project was done by [dim-tri](https://github.com/dim-tri), [vaggos542](https://github.com/vaggos542) and me.
 My part was back-end development in the client-side and server-side development (postgres functions and log files).